I am a bit in love with the idea of having nothing to declare but my writing. No pictures. Just words.

-I love the idea, however fanciful in such a three degrees of separation, max, country like Ireland, of people reading my stuff without pre-conceived notions.
+I love the idea, however fanciful, of people reading my stuff without pre-conceived notions.

 Just let my writing stand, these black words on a white screen.
 And respond, interact, disagree, and preferably share.

 Okay, if someone who knows me in “real life” is on here, I hope you can somehow silence your notions of me and just react to my thoughts and words here.
 And vice versa!

 Yes it’s still me here, of course, but maybe an idealised me, a me who thinks before he writes, and tries to express his thoughts as eloquently and engagingly as he can.

 A post from a blogger I like, Jonathan, who writes under the nom de blogeur, Strange Codex, really resonated with me.

 In a post called Tilting at Blogging Windmills, Jonathan, who describes himself as having blogged since the dawn of blogging, describes the activity thusly: